schrej-zz/bzdstaffdirectory/README.md

+## attempt to make the extension work with TYPO3 7.6

+work in progress

 ## Note on the Status of this project

 This extension was built in 2006 and continuously extended until 2013.
 But as of now, **I do not maintain this extension anymore!**